The Technology Behind the Virtual Meeting Room

 There’s no question digital assistants have shifted the way we approach personal tasks.
 U.K.-based analyst firm Juniper Research predicts 8 billion digital assistants will be in use by 2023, helping us schedule events on our iPhones or order food from our Amazon Echos.
 However, workplace adoption has lagged.
 I’ve entered businesses with Amazon Alexa-enabled meeting rooms where only 20 percent of employees are taking advantage of the technology.

 People default to what they know, and the office is a very public place to fail.
-Any new technology must have a catalyst for adoption, and COVID-19 has been that catalyst for many underutilized technologies.
 All major meeting companies have invested and heavily in Natural Language Processing (NLP) over the past few years and are now integrating it into their meeting platforms.
 Cisco acquired MindMeld in 2017 and “Ok Webex” is now a voice trigger in all modern Cisco Rooms.
 Microsoft is leveraging Cortana in Teams, and Zoom has recently introduced a native Amazon Alexa experience into Zoom Rooms with Logitech.